 |0.05%||$2.5k||-||Justice Federal Credit Union||Beyond The Badge Checking|

-Many thanks to the DA reader who sent an email about this deal.
+Many thanks to the DA reader who let me know about this hot deal.

 Headquartered in Chantilly, Virginia, Justice FCU bills itself as the "premier provider of financial services to the Justice, Homeland Security and Law Enforcement Community."
 Employees of the Department of Justice, Homeland Security, State and Federal Courts, and the Georgia Department of Public Safety are the largest groups eligible for membership.